 Each year, Middle School students participate in the Global Issues Network (GIN) Conference as an extension of their work in small groups at Catherine Cook.
 Student groups identify an important global issue that impacts their lives, research it, and strategize ways to solve it.
-For 2015-2016, GIN groups focused on plastic usage and composting.
-In March, the students travelled to Medellin, Colombia, to meet with other engaged and motivated students from around the world.
+For 2016-2017, GIN groups focused on plastic usage and the Asian carp invasive species.
+In March, the students traveled to Panama to meet with other engaged and motivated students from around the world.

 As part of this student-led conference, Catherine Cook 7th and 8th Graders were immersed in difficult world problems and the various and creative ways that adults and other young people tackle them.
 From issues of social justice and equality to environmental crises, our students faced the conference with open minds and a global mindset.
 In addition to the hard work of challenging these issues, students also had time to engage with each other and build and strengthen relationships with students from our partner school in Guadalajara, Mexico, and around Latin America.

 These conferences also provide an opportunity for students to expand their cultural knowledge, exploring a new city, meeting new people, and enjoying local landmarks and cuisine.
 Back at Catherine Cook, students will share their knowledge and inspire the rest of our community to take action about these important issues.